HITimran/WAES-ASSIGNMENT/README.md

 Suggestion for above Scenario:-
 - for vise-a-versa condition ,we need to implement message such as "Right side contains no value."
-Presently we see no such message error as 204 (No Content)
+Presently client see an error as 204 (No Content) with no such message
 ```

 ```